Install on AWS using CloudFormation

 On this page

-The CloudFormation template will create several AWS resources, namely:
+The CloudFormation template creates several AWS resources, namely:

 - An EC2 instance for the admin node